iosifeanyi/osdc-2023-01-perl/README.md

 * Set up your own website on github pages

-Once it is done add the follwing entry to your JSON file:
+Once it is done add the following entry to your JSON file:
 ```
     "github_page": "true",
 ```